bsubei/codecrafters-redis-cpp/README.md

 - A pretty recent C++ compiler that supports C++23 is required (what worked for me was g++ version 13 or newer).
 You need to have your system's default compiler point to this newer compiler (usually `/usr/bin/c++`) if you want vscode or whatever setup you have to work out of the box.
 - cmake (3.29+) and make (4.2.1+)
 - gtest is pulled in from a zip file (see the `CMakeLists.txt` file).
+- `CLI11` (header-only lib) is included as a git submodule in this repository.

 ## codecrafters CLI
 The codecrafters CLI is primarily how the program is tested.
 You can also use the `spawn_redis_server.sh` script to build and run the main executable called `server`.